Updated: Sep 12, 2021

 10 million seeds; as volatile as dust...
-This is what a single orchid plant produces.
+That's what a single orchid foot produces.
 How then can we explain that we need to protect this species in our latitudes to ensure its survival?

 The power of expansion of life can indeed make one feel dizzy.
 On a single fern frond, millions of spores fly away in a year.
 For mushrooms, it's billions.
 However, undergrowths are not covered with a carpet of ferns or mushrooms...
 A paramecium, a tiny aquatic protozoan, can produce offspring weighing 10,000 times the Earth in a few days.
 The reproductive capacity of rabbits is a known example with, in just 3 years, the capacity of a single pair of rabbits allowing the birth of 13 million rabbits.
 So how come the Earth isn't submerged in just a few days?

 Take the example of Scots pine.
 It produces 38,000 seeds per year.
 20% of them are not viable from the start.
 In the canopy, small proportions will be eaten by birds and other squirrels (2.7%) and others will be parasitized by insects (1.3%).
 Once on the ground, 2/3 will be eaten by wildlife.
 The remaining 20% will germinate but most of the seedlings will encounter difficulties where they grow (drought, unsuitable soil...), if they don't get eaten in their young years (rodents, herbivores).
 Finally, it will be necessary to win the race for light against the neighbors.
 That's why, out of the 38,000 seeds at the start, only 1 or 2 will give a tree that will reach adulthood.